Week 13 June 24, 2022

 Notes on Leviticus

 In Leviticus, we begin the instructions on the Levitical requirements for worship.
 This begins with the sacrifices.
 Some of these sacrifices require the total burning up of the animal (like the burnt and sin offerings—even after carefully dissecting and washing parts of it).
-But many of the offerings are used as food for priest, Levite, and even the worshiper.
+But many of the offerings are used as food for priest, Levite, and even the worshiper himself.

 Notes on Jeremiah